Magnetic soliton molecules in binary condensates: Numerical results

 \subsection{Soliton-soliton interaction potential}

 To shed light on the dynamics of magnetic soliton pairs, we define the intersoliton potential as

-where $E_\text{2MS}^{\rm GPE}$ is the energy of the system for two solitons at rest separated by $\Delta x=x_2-x_1$, with $x_i$ being the position of soliton $i$.
-The reference energy $E_0$ corresponds to the system energy for maximally separated solitons at rest.
+where $E_\text{2MS}$ is the total system energy for two solitons at rest separated by $\Delta x=x_2-x_1$, with $x_i$ denoting the position of soliton $i$.
+The reference energy $E_0$ corresponds to the total system energy for maximally separated solitons at rest, so that $V\to0$ when the solitons are far apart.
+The sign prefactor in Eq.~(\ref{Eq:ISP}) is included to make the relationship between the force and acceleration more intuitive.
+Since magnetic solitons have a negative effective mass, $\text{sign}(m_\text{eff})=-1$ [see Eq.~(\ref{Eq:MS_Mass})], the acceleration $a =F/m_\text{eff}$ is actually opposite in direction to the force $F$.
+However, this sign difference is absorbed into our definition of $V$ and bound states thus occur within potential minima.

-Figure \ref{Fig:PotAndT}(a) shows $V$ for two solitons with opposite polarization.
-The blue points are calculated using the GPE (\ref{Eq:GPE}) with the approach outlined in Sec.~\ref{Sec:system}.
-Importantly, there is a minimum at $\Delta x=0$, indicating a restoring force towards zero separation \footnote{It is worth noting that, since magnetic solitons have a negative effective mass, i.e., $\text{sign}(m_\text{eff})=-1$ [see Eq.~(\ref{Eq:MS_Mass})], they are in fact accelerated towards regions of potential maxima, although these appear as minima in terms of our definition of $V$.}.
-We have confirmed that zero-separation bound states remain stationary under real time evolution of the GPE (not shown).
+Figure \ref{Fig:PotAndT}(a) shows $V$ for two solitons with opposite polarizations.
+The blue points are calculated using the GPEs following the approach outlined in Sec.~\ref{Sec:system}.
+Importantly, there is a minimum at $\Delta x=0$, indicating that the solitons experience an attraction toward zero separation.
+This behavior is qualitatively different from that of real molecular potentials, where the minima occur at finite separation.
+We have confirmed that zero-separation bound states remain stationary under real time evolution of the GPEs (not shown).
 In contrast, Fig.~\ref{Fig:PotAndT}(b) shows $V$ for a pair of solitons with like polarization.
 In the limit $\Delta x\to 0$, $V$ approaches the energy of a single magnetic soliton in the system (horizontal dashed line; see Appendix \ref{Sec:1SolE} for details).
 To understand this, recall that the wavefunction phase has two $\pi$ jumps in the same component.
 Taking the limit $\Delta x\to 0$ but excluding $\Delta x = 0$, the region where the density is forced to zero approaches a single point, just as for a single soliton.
 For increasing $|\Delta x|$, $V$ decreases monotonically, indicating that like-sign solitons repel each other and thus cannot form bound states [see Fig.~\ref{Fig1:DensPhase}(d)].

-A semianalytic prediction for the intersoliton potential can be made based on the uniform-$n$ approximation outlined in section \ref{Sec:Constant_n}.
-The potential energy can be obtained using the difference between the energy of a relative-phase domain wall of width $b<1$ and that of two isolated magnetic solitons at zero velocity, i.e.,
+A semianalytic prediction for the intersoliton potential can be made based on the uniform-$n$ approximation outlined in Sec.~\ref{Sec:Constant_n}.
+The soliton interaction energy is obtained from the difference between the energy of a relative-phase domain wall of width $b<1$ and that of two isolated magnetic solitons at zero velocity, i.e.,